Lenton Times

 1948

-Photograph by Maureen Hudson (nee Stables)
+Photograph provided by Maureen Hudson (nee Stables).

-Photograph courtesy of Ted Marriott
+Photograph courtesy of Ted Marriott.

 1949